ganelson/inform/resources/Documentation/Writing with Inform.md

 If a part uses both ways to give a range, e.g., `0 to 39, 2 digits`, then the explicit range, in this case 0 to 39, wins out.
 An impossible combination such as `0 to 199, 2 digits` is rejected with a problem message.

 The _number base_ of a part is ordinarily 10, that is, it is written in decimal.
 This can be set with the options `in binary`, `in octal`, `in decimal`, `in hexadecimal` or `in base B`, where `B` can be anything from 2 to 36.
-Note that only one part is affected: see [Notations including more than one number] for how to set a number base for all the parts at once.
+Note that only one part is affected: see [Notations with multiple parts] for how to set a number base for all the parts at once.
 If the base is greater than 10 then digits 10 to 35 are recognised as either `a` to `z` or `A` to `Z`, but print back as `A` to `Z`.
 So `2af` and `2AF` are both valid hexadecimal numbers to Inform, and are equal, but would be printed back as ``2AF``.

 And we can combine the range and number base settings with the options `D BASE digit/digits` and `up to D BASE digit/digits`.